opentox/loael-paper/loael.md

 - If any of these steps fails, the procedure is repeated with a similarity threshold of 0.2 and the prediction is flagged with a warning that it might be out of the applicability domain of the training data.
+- Similarity thresholds of 0.5 and 0.2 are the default values chosen by the software developers and remained unchanged during the course of these experiments.

 Compounds with the same structure as the query structure are automatically [eliminated from neighbors](https://github.com/opentox/lazar/blob/loael-paper.submission/lib/model.rb#L180-L257)